lammps/lammps/doc/src/pair_lepton.rst

 .. versionadded:: TBD

-Pair style *lepton* computes spherical pairwise interactions based on evaluating strings.
-The potential function must be provided as an expression string using "r" as the distance variable, for example `"200.0*(r-1.5)^2"` represents a harmonic potential with equilibrium distance :math:`r_0` of 1.5 distance units and a force constant *K* of 200.0 energy units:
+Pair style *lepton* computes spherical pairwise interactions based on evaluating strings between neighboring atoms within the given cutoff.
+The potential function must be provided as an expression string using "r" as the distance variable.
+For example `"200.0*(r-1.5)^2"` represents a harmonic potential around the distance :math:`r_0` of 1.5 distance units and a force constant *K* of 200.0 energy units:

 .. math::